ktaranov/sqlserver-kit/Articles/README.md

 [SQL Server’s Cost Threshold for Parallelism]:https://www.brentozar.com/archive/2014/11/sql-server-cost-threshold-for-parallelism/
 [How many CPUs is my parallel query using in SQL Server?]:https://www.brentozar.com/archive/2014/11/many-cpus-parallel-query-using-sql-server/
 [Protecting your data against unauthorised reads on SQL Server]:https://monin-it.be/2020/06/23/protectingyourdata/
+[SET IMPLICIT_TRANSACTIONS ON Is One Hell of a Bad Idea]:https://www.brentozar.com/archive/2018/02/set-implicit_transactions-one-hell-bad-idea/